imsdev/ims-java-jee-db/README.md

 * If downloading the archive file, extract to a location of your choice.
 * Double-click the eclipse.exe file to open Eclipse.
   * Select a directory as a workspace
+  * Close the Welcome tab to access the workspace

 ### Set the Eclipse Java JDK
 * From the Eclipse menu bar select **Windows -> Preferences -> Java -> Installed JREs**